Stig von Bayer: Later career

 After Congo von Bayer returned to Sweden as captain at Södermanland Regiment, but the same year he travelled with UNFICYP to Cyprus, where he stayed for four years.
 During the latter period of his life, von Bayer completed countless missions for the Red Cross, the UN and the EU including in Vietnam, Ethiopia, Sudan, Croatia and Peru. von Bayer was from mid-July 1968 to the end of January 1969 the Red Cross representative in South Vietnam.
 He was stationed in Quảng Trị, Huế, Quảng Tín, Quảng Ngãi and Da Nang provinces.

 He became lieutenant the reserve of the Swedish Armoured Troops in 1967 and captain in 1972.

 Personal life

-von Bayer is now retired and lives in Östra Frölunda and is a board member of the association UN Veterans Congo (FN-Veteranerna Kongo).
-At the Swedish Veterans Day on 29 May 2012 von Bayer was awarded the Swedish Armed Forces Medal for Wounded in Battle for the injuries he sustained in the Congo on 10 December 1961 when his hand was torn by shrapnel when colonel Jonas Wærn's KP-bil were subjected to ambushes and hit by a bazooka rocket.
+von Bayer lived as retired in Östra Frölunda and was a board member of the association UN Veterans Congo (FN-Veteranerna Kongo).
+At the Swedish Veterans Day on 29 May 2012 von Bayer was awarded the Swedish Armed Forces Medal for Wounded in Battle for the injuries he sustained in the Congo on 10 December 1961 when his hand was torn by shrapnel when Colonel Jonas Wærn's KP-bil were subjected to ambushes and hit by a bazooka rocket.
 Despite the injury von Bayer succeeded to combat the enemy's position so that the next rocket missed the target.